halil-bolat/Game_Project/README.md

 # Blackjack Game Project

 ## Rules
- Main objective is to have the closes total to 21 but not above, if you go above 21 you bust.
-If you bust you lose 2 game points, if you have a lower point than the dealer you will lose 1 point.
-If dealer busts you will gain 1 point, and if you have higher point that dealer you will gain 1 game point if you run out of game points it is Game over and you will start all over again.
-If you press hit button you will get a card and stand to finish your turn.
-Dealer would hit if he has anything below 17.
+ The main objective in Blackjack is to have the closest total to 21 but not above, if you go above 21 you bust.
+If you bust you lose 2 game points, if your total is lower than the dealers total you will lose 1 point.
+If dealer busts you will gain 1 point, and if your total is higher than dealers total you will gain 1 game point, if you run out of game points it is Game over and you will start all over again.
+Your game points would be on top left within a black rectangle, and the total of your hand would be next to 'Player One'.
+GOOD LUCK!

+##Controls
+* Click on 'Hit' to pick up a random card.
+* Click on 'Stand' to end your turn.
+* Click on reset to start a new hand.

 ## Images used:
   PNG folder that includes all cards and a background image that has been used for background.